Taipei Water Park

 The Taipei Water Park (自來水園區 (自来水园区, Zìláishuǐ Yuánqū)) is a water park in Zhongzheng District, Taipei, Taiwan.

 History

-Since 2000, the Taipei Water Department had repaired and restored Taipei Pumping Room and set up the Museum of Drinking Water for the public.
-The first phase work completed in 2002, combined with part of space of Gongguan Water Treatment Plant and renamed it as Taipei Water Park.
+In 2000, the Taipei Water Department began repairing and restoring the Taipei Pumping Room and setting up the Museum of Drinking Water for the public.
+The first phase of work was completed in 2002, combined with part of space of Gongguan Water Treatment Plant and renamed as Taipei Water Park.

 On 27 July 2016, a fire broke out at the park, prompting the evacuation of the 1,200 visitors.
 The fire started from a solar panel grid.

 Transportation

 The museum is accessible within walking distance south West from Gongguan Station of the Taipei Metro.